WatchBeam/beam-interactive-python2/docs/api.rst

         The short six-digit code to be displayed to the user.
 They should be prompted to enter it on `mixer.com/go <https://mixer.com/go>`_.

-.. autoclass:: beam_interactive2.OAuthTokens
+.. autoclass:: interactive_python.OAuthTokens
     :members:
     :undoc-members:

     .. attribute:: access

-        The OAuth access token to use in :func:`~beam_interactive2.State.connect`.
+        The OAuth access token to use in :func:`~interactive_python.State.connect`.

     .. attribute:: refresh